devbyego/RugplayEnhanced/README.md

 ## License

-MIT — do whatever you want, just don't remove the author credit.
+MIT License — Free to use, modify, and distribute (please keep author credit).

+---

+**Made for the Rugplay community.**
+No paywalls.
+No tracking.
+Just pure edge.